 The insured will not, without the prior consent in writing of the insurer, admit liability for or settle any claim in respect of which the insurer is liable to indemnify any insured under this contract.
-If the insured firm wishes a claim to be settled, but the insurer does not, the insurer will brief senior counsel (to be mutually selected or, in default of agreement, to be selected by the Society) to advise on whether or not the claim against the insured is likely to succeed.
-If counsel's advice is that the claim is likely to succeed, the insurer shall take such steps as are mutually agreed to settle the claim on terms to be mutually agreed or, in default of agreement, such steps and such terms as counsel advises having due regard to the interests of both the insured and the insurer.
+If the insured firm wishes a claim to be settled, but the insurer does not, the insurer will brief senior counsel (to be mutually selected or, in default of agreement, to be selected by the Society) to advise on whether or not the claim against the insurer shall take such steps as are mutually agreed to settle the claim on terms to be mutually agreed or, in default of agreement, such steps and such terms as counsel advises having due regard to the interests of both the insured and the insurer.
 Counsel's fee will in each case be payable by the party against whose contention counsel advised.